hashicorp/hcl/hcl/hclsyntax/spec.md

 necessary, for example, if a standalone template is being used to produce the direct contents of a file, since the result in that case must always be a string.

+## Static Analysis

+The HCL static analysis operations are implemented for some expression types in the native syntax, as described in the following sections.

+A goal for static analysis of the native syntax is for the interpretation to be as consistent as possible with the dynamic evaluation interpretation of the given expression, though some deviations are intentionally made in order to maximize the potential for analysis.

+### Static List

+The tuple construction syntax can be interpreted as a static list.
+All of the expression elements given are returned as the static list elements, with no further interpretation.

+### Static Map

+The object construction syntax can be interpreted as a static map.
+All of the key/value pairs given are returned as the static pairs, with no further interpretation.

+The usual requirement that an attribute name be interpretable as a string does not apply to this static analyis, allowing callers to provide map-like constructs with different key types by building on the map syntax.

+### Static Call

+The function call syntax can be interpreted as a static call.
+The called function name is returned verbatim and the given argument expressions are returned as the static arguments, with no further interpretation.

+### Static Traversal

+A variable expression and any attached attribute access operations and constant index operations can be interpreted as a static traversal.

+The keywords `true`, `false` and `null` can also be interpreted as static traversals, behaving as if they were references to variables of those names, to allow callers to redefine the meaning of those keywords in certain contexts.